Amtrak engineer won’t be charged in deadly crash

 Amtrak has taken responsibility for the crash and agreed to pay $265 million to settle related claims.

 Friends describe Bostian as a conscientious train enthusiast who had worked his way up to his dream job.
-In the lawsuit, Bostian said the crash left him with physical and psychological injuries that now make it difficult for him to work.
+Bostian declined to comment to The Philadelphia Inquirer last week.
+His lawyer has rarely commented and did not return a message Tuesday left by The Associated Press.

+Rachael Jacobs, 39, the CEO of a Philadelphia-based technology startup, was returning home to her husband and 2-year-old son in New York when she was killed.
+Her father had urged Williams to press charges over her death.

+“This does not surprise me, having seen the NTSB report.
+They came up with this concept, ‘situational awareness,'” said John Jacobs, a Michigan lawyer.
+“To me, it’s just ridiculous.”